-(proposed date and time of entry and departure, or period of time during which recurring visits will be necessary).

-- 2. (kind and number of vehicles to be used). - 3. (number of persons in the party).

-(name, email address, and phone number of State Coordinator or Team Lead).

-5. (purpose of the work).

-6. (locations on the property where work is to be done).
+- 1. (proposed date and time of entry and departure, or period of time during which recurring visits will be necessary). - 2. (kind and number of vehicles to be used) - 3. (number of persons in party) - 4. (name, email address, and phone number of State Coordinator or Team Lead). - 5. (purpose of the work) - 6. (locations on the property where work is to be done).

-Pollinator Partnership agrees to hold the Landowner identified above harmless from any and all actual damages, liabilities, claims, losses, costs and damages arising from the entry of Pollinator Partnership's employees or volunteers upon Landowner's property for the Purpose, other than those arising from Landowner's willful misconduct or gross negligence.
+Pollinator Partnership agrees to hold the Landowner identified above harmless from any and all actual damages, liabilities, claims, losses, and costs arising from the entry of Pollinator Partnership's employees or volunteers upon Landowner's property for the Purpose, other than those arising from Landowner's willful misconduct or gross negligence.

-If you have any questions about Project Wingspan, you may contact (insert name of State Coordinator) at the following telephone number: (insert number).
+If you have any questions about Project Wingspan, you may contact (insert name of State Coordinator) at the following telephone number: (insert telephone number)